Taking Steps Toward DFARS Compliance: Multi-Factor Authentication

-The regulation anticipates the addition of these controls are not intended to impose burden by requiring additional systems or incurring additional expenses in order to acquire government contracts.
+The regulation anticipates the addition of these controls is not intended to impose a burden by requiring additional systems or incurring additional expenses in order to acquire government contracts.
 Although the 800-171 is derived from FIPS 200 and NIST 800-53; the new control set is intended to remove the overhead of the controls specifically geared toward federal agencies.
 It was expected the majority of contractors would only need to implement and update policies in order to comply.
 While this may be valid for contractors who have a security baseline implemented that includes many components of the recommendations of FIPS 200 or NIST 800-53, it may not be true for all.
 Unfortunately for those that do not, this regulation may prove to be a challenging and expensive endeavor.

 One of the direct requirements imposed by the 800-171 is the need for Multi-Factor Authentication (MFA).
 This necessity applies to all privileged account access and users who access network resources where Controlled Unclassified Information (CUI) exists, or CDI as defined by the DFARS clause.
-Additionally, this applies for any users who access the network remotely by means of remote access connections.
+Additionally, this applies to any users who access the network remotely by means of remote access connections.
 These are described in the following ‘derived security requirements’ from both the ‘Identification and Authentication’ and ‘Maintenance’ control families of the NIST 800-171: